-Students seeking a leave of absence to address professional, personal, or familial obligations should submit a written request to the Director of Training.
-The student may officially apply for a leave of absence by completing the University's Leave of Absence form and submitting it to the Director of Training at least two weeks prior to the end of the semester preceding the anticipated leave.
+Students seeking a leave of absence to address professional, personal, or familial obligations should submit a written request to the Program Director.
+The student may officially apply for a leave of absence by completing the University's Leave of Absence form and submitting it to the Program Director at least two weeks prior to the end of the semester preceding the anticipated leave.
 Leaves of absence are not granted for semesters that are underway and may not be used to preclude completion of a course or requirements for a course.

-The Director of Training must approve all leaves of absence.
+The Program Director must approve all leaves of absence.
 A letter of explanation of the specific reasons for requesting the leave must accompany the form.
 A leave of absence may be granted for one or two semesters.
 In cases in which a student requires more than two semesters or wishes to extend an already approved leave of absence, the Core Faculty Committee must review the student's request to determine whether additional leaves will be considered.
-The Director of Training forwards the form and the letter of explanation with the necessary signatures granting the leave of absence to the Office of the Registrar.
+The Program Director forwards the form and the letter of explanation with the necessary signatures granting the leave of absence to the Office of the Registrar.
 The student rejoins the Program at the point in the Program of Study when they left the Program.